khakers/modmail-viewer/README.md

 ## Self-hosting

-You should place your _modmail-viewer_ instance behind Cloudflare or some other reverse proxy (such as Caddy) to provide automatic https if you plan on using authentication.
+You should place your _modmail-viewer_ instance behind Cloudflare or some other reverse proxy (such as Caddy) to provide automatic https OR provide the required keys to the application yourself if you plan on using authentication.

 ### Docker